samschott/desktop-notifier/README.md

 * A single reply field (e.g., for chat notifications)
 * Notification sounds
 * Notification threads (grouping notifications by topic)
-* Limiting maximum number of notifications shown in the notification center
+* Limiting the maximum number of notifications shown in the notification center

 An exhaustive list of features and their platform support is provided in the [documentation](https://desktop-notifier.readthedocs.io/en/latest/background/platform_support.html).

 Design choices by `desktop-notifier`:

-* Asyncio API: The main API consists of async methods and a running event loop is required to respond to user interactions with a notification.
+* Async API: The main API consists of async methods and a running event loop is required to respond to user interactions with a notification.
-* Pure Python dependencies only, no extension modules (with the exception of of the Windows backend).
+* Prefer pure Python dependencies over extension modules.
+We make an exception for Windows because interoperability with the Windows Runtime is difficult to achieve otherwise.

 ## Installation